NewVote/newvote-rhok/CONTRIBUTING.md

 ## Making Changes

-* Create a topic branch from the master branch.
+* Create a issue branch from the master branch.
 * Check for unnecessary whitespace / changes with `git diff --check` before committing.
 	* Also check that your code is formatted properly with spaces (hint: Use [.editorconfig](http://editorconfig.org/))
 * Keep git commit messages clear and appropriate